Skip to Content

 Illinois follows a strict liability rule for dog bites under the Animal Control Act (510 ILCS 5/16).
 This means the dog’s owner is liable for bite injuries regardless of whether the dog had a history of aggression.
 You do not have to prove the owner knew the dog was dangerous.
 You only need to show that you were lawfully present and did not provoke the animal.

 Dog bite claims are often surrounded by myths.
 One of the biggest is the so-called “one bite rule.”
-Illinois is not a state where victims must always prove the dog bit someone before.
-Many claims are built around the Illinois Animal Control Act (510 ILCS 5/16) that can hold a dog’s owner responsible when:
+Illinois is not a state where victims must prove the dog bit someone before.
+Many claims are built around the Illinois Animal Control Act (510 ILCS 5/16), which can hold a dog’s owner responsible when:

 • the dog attacked or attempted to attack a person,